2026 Board of Directors

 Donna Colson

-Donna Wills Colson has served on the Filoli Board for over 17 years including roles on the executive leadership team and as past president.
-Her career spanned 25 years in the investment management industry as a senior client service executive and partner at Callan Associates, Baring Asset Management and Tukman Capital Management.
-She currently serves on the Burlingame City Council and was Mayor in 2019.
-She is also on the Board of Directors at OneShoreline and Peninsula Clean Energy where she is focused on climate change impacts.
+Donna Wills Colson has served on the Filoli Board for more than 19 years, including roles on the Executive Leadership Team and as Past Board Chair.
+Her career spanned 25 years in the investment management industry as a senior client services executive and partner at Callan Associates, Baring Asset Management, and Tukman Capital Management.
+She currently serves on the Burlingame City Council as Mayor.
+She is also on the Board of Directors at OneShoreline and Peninsula Clean Energy, where she is focused on climate change projects.

 Max Cuellar